jonathan-robertson/high-ping-kicker/README.md

 1. TODO

-Once every 30 seconds or so, the system will check ping for each player
+Once every 30 seconds or so, the system will check ping for each player.

+The first ping check will happen at login.
+Subsequent ping checks will happen at 30-second intervals, give or take.